Tuesday, 14 April 2026

 Premier Inn and some other chain hotels typically do lower Sunday and Monday night rates, higher Saturday rates.
 Check café opening times for your chosen dates.
 Premier Inn allow bikes in rooms.

-This Kit List provides suggestions though consider the weather and the nature of the ride.
+The Kit List for a short break provides suggestions for extra items though consider the weather and the nature of the ride.

 Rider Tips: